Representation of singular integrals by dyadic operators, and the A_2 theorem: Conclusions

 \section{Conclusions}

 In this section we simply collect the fruits of the hard work done above.
-A combination of Theorem~\ref{thm:2weight} and \ref{thm:testing} gives the following two-weight inequality, whose qualitative version was pointed out by Lacey, Petermichl and Reguera \cite{LPR}:
+A combination of Theorems~\ref{thm:2weight} and \ref{thm:testing} gives the following two-weight inequality, whose qualitative version was pointed out by Lacey, Petermichl and Reguera \cite{LPR}.
+In the precise form as stated, this result and its consequences below were obtained by P\'erez and myself \cite{HytPer}, although originally formulated only in the case that $\sigma=w^{-1}$ is the dual weight.

 \begin{theorem} Let $\sigma,w\in A_\infty$ be functions which satisfy the joint $A_2$ condition

 Then a dyadic shift $S$ of type $(i,j)$ satisfies $S(\sigma\cdot):L^2(\sigma)\to L^2(w)$, and more precisely